Minstrel show: Soldier

+Female

 Female characters ranged from the sexually provocative to the laughable.
 These roles were almost always played by men in drag (most famously George Christy, Francis Leon and Barney Williams), even though American theater outside minstrelsy was filled with actresses at this time.
 Mammy or the old auntie was the old darky's counterpart.
 She often went by the name of Aunt Dinah Roh after the song of that title.
 Mammy was lovable to both blacks and whites, matronly, but hearkening to European peasant woman sensibilities.
 Her main role was to be the devoted mother figure in scenarios about the perfect plantation family.

 The wench, yaller gal or prima donna was a mulatto who combined the light skin and facial features of a white woman with the perceived sexual promiscuity and exoticism of a black woman.
 Her beauty and flirtatiousness made her a common target for male characters, although she usually proved capricious and elusive.
 After the Civil War, the wench emerged as the most important specialist role in the minstrel troupe; men could alternately be titillated and disgusted, while women could admire the illusion and high fashion.
 The role was most strongly associated with the song "Miss Lucy Long", so the character many times bore that name.
 Actress Olive Logan commented that some actors were "marvelously well fitted by nature for it, having well-defined soprano voices, plump shoulders, beardless faces, and tiny hands and feet."
 Many of these actors were teen-aged boys.
 In contrast was the funny old gal, a slapstick role played by a large man in motley clothing and large, flapping shoes.
 The humor she invoked often turned on the male characters' desire for a woman whom the audience would perceive as unattractive.